MIL SCI 1101 Introduction to Leadership I: 3 semester hours

 MIL SCI 4401 Adaptive Leadership: 3 semester hours

-Prerequisites: Successful completion of the ROTC Leadership Development and Assessment Course (LDAC).
+Prerequisites: MIL SCI 3302 or consent of the instructor.
 This course focuses on practical application of adaptive leadership.
 Throughout the semester, students will attend weekly training meetings and fill the roles of Army staff officers.
 They will plan, execute and assess ROTC training and recruiting events.
 Study will also focus on the Army values, leader ethics and how they are applied in the Full Spectrum Operating Environment.
 The officer's role in the Uniform Code of Military Justice, counseling of subordinates, administrative actions and other aspects of everyday military life will also be discussed.
 (FALL ONLY).

 Prerequisites: MIL SCI 4401.
 Explore the dynamics of leading in the complex situation of current military operations in the contemporary operating environment.
 Examine differences in customs and courtesies, military law, principles of war, and rules of engagement in the face of international terrorism.
 You will also explore aspects of interacting with non-government organizations, civilians on the battlefield and host nation support.
 Significant emphasis is placed on preparing you for your branch school and first unit of assignment.
 (SPRING ONLY).